Here’s our guide to log style homes including popular types, differences between home & cabin and pros & cons.

 Are Log Homes Stronger than Regular Homes?

-Log homes are fire-resistance – hence, they are indestructible due to their strength, construction techniques and high-quality materials used.
+They are fire-resistant – hence, they are indestructible due to their strength, construction techniques, and high-quality materials used.

-Log homes have constantly proved to be a “go-to” solution for aesthetics, serenity, nature, and longevity.
-With a perfect rustic outlook, these homes are authentic, sophisticated and a blend of nature itself.
+These have constantly proved to be a “go-to” solution for aesthetics, serenity, nature, and longevity.
+With a perfect rustic outlook, they are authentic, sophisticated, and a blend of nature itself.

-For more related content visit our log cabin kitchens gallery.
+For more related content, please visit our log cabin kitchens gallery.